sandstorm/degree50-code/README.md

 > Make sure you increase the app version in `/api/templates/Version.html.twig`!

--   When a pipeline on master succeeds you can manually trigger a deployment step.
+-   When a pipeline on main succeeds you can manually trigger a deployment step.

 ### How to remove a Video from Prod